Anindya-Karmaker/Gel-Blot-Analyzer/README.md

 To compile the code into an application:
   1. You need to install pyinstaller: pip install pyinstaller
-  2. Extract the files into your folder of choice and modify this command:
+  2. Extract the files into your folder of choice and modify this command(FOR SOME REASON IN SOME ANACONDA VERSION OPENPYXL IS NOT PACKAGED INTO THE FINAL SOFTWARE):

-    pyinstaller --noconfirm --onefile --windowed --icon=C:\Imaging-Assistant-main\icon.ico --name=MyApp C:\Imaging-Assistant-main\Imaging_assistant_V5.py
+    pyinstaller --noconfirm --onefile --windowed --hidden-import openpyxl.cell._writer --icon=icon.ico --name=Imaging_assistant_v5 Imaging_assistant_V5.py

   3. Modify the directory.
-For example:

-    Here the directory is: C:\Imaging-Assistant-main\ (Change as needed)
+Here the directory is the same as Anaconda_prompt (Change as needed)

-  4. Run the command to get an executable so you can run the software on any PC without needing to install Python or Ananconda Distribution
+  4. Run the command to get an executable so you can run the software on any PC without needing to install Python or Ananconda Distribution on other computer.
+(OR USE THE RELEASED VERSION)